Adranir/SuperMorpion/README.md

-# SuperMorpion
+# Gwetamatri
-Play it at this link : adranir.github.io/supermorpion/
+Play it at this link : https://adranir.github.io/gwetamatri/